Navy veteran doing pull-ups for 11 hours, 11 minutes to raise money for those who served - NewsBreak

 The 53-year-old Navy Veteran is doing 11 hours and 11 minutes of pull-ups at a local gym in honor of those who served.

-Brunelli has described himself as a “fitness addict” and started the workout just after midnight.“It’s still dire:” Louisianans living in dangerous conditions still waiting for federal help months after Hurricane Ida
+Brunelli has described himself as a “fitness addict” and started the workout just after midnight.Free gas among local freebies offered on Veterans Day

 The money Brunelli raises will go to Homes for our Troops , an organization that builds specially designed homes for wounded Veterans.

 “I think a lot of people forget about the families too and what they have to go through, of that mental trauma they have to go through,” Brunelli said.
-“I think it’s a great organization and I’m privileged to be able to do this for them.”Donate to Brunelli’s fundraiser here
+“I think it’s a great organization and I’m privileged to be able to do this for them.”Judge says Millete children will remain with Larry’s parents at family home

 The organization, located in the nearby city of Taunton, builds homes in the areas that veterans choose to live, and continues its relationship with veterans after home delivery, to assist them with rebuilding their lives.